 Biological Mite Control

 Predatory mites are, in many new age gardener’s opinions, the best way to control spider mites.
 Predatory mites are mites that do not feed on plants but on other mites, like the two-spotted mite, for instance.
-Predatory mites can usually be mail-ordered from a horticultural warehouse or purchased online from any number of online gardening vendors.
+Predatory mites can usually be mail-ordered from a horticultural warehouse or purchased online from Amazon.
 For the sake of brevity, we will cover just three of the most common predatory mites used to kill and control spider mites:

 - Phytoseiulus persimilis is referred to by the Cornell University Extension office as “one of the mainstays of greenhouse integrated pest management.”
 The great thing about this species of mite is that it cleans up after itself once the spider mite population is gone—cannibalizing on each other, thus decimating their own populations.